VNNikolaidis/nnlib2Rcpp/README.md

 The nnlib2 used in this package is a collection of C++ classes and templates for creating NNs.
 For an example of NN implementation see the MAM related code.

-We would like to add more classic NNs implementations in nnlib2 (and thus nnlib2Rcpp), or "NN" module-compatible NN components.
+We would like to add more classic neural network implementations in nnlib2 (and thus nnlib2Rcpp), as well as Class "NN"-compatible neural network components.
 Please let us know if interested to contribute.